Is Silicone Cookware Safe?

 I only found a handful of studies about the safety of silicone cookware.
 These studies, none of which were conducted in the US, focused on the migration of cyclic and low molecular weight siloxanes into food cooked in silicone.

 And although there's not a ton of evidence, what I did find was worrisome.
-Because there are two things all the studies I found agreed on –
+Because there is one thing all the studies I found agreed on:

 When used at temperatures above 200° F silicone cookware releases VOCs into your air and siloxanes into your food.